eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 User
 ----
-A *User* makes reference to the different users that could run in a *Host*.
+*User* makes reference to the different users that could run in a *Host*.

 This entity is connected directly with the *Host* it belongs to, and the running *Processes* that are being executed within this *User*.